-There is no “Game of Thrones” menu without wine, and while you can guzzle it straight from the goblet a la Cersei Lannister, it is getting awfully cold in the Seven Kingdoms, so why not cozy up with hot mulled wine?
+There is no “Game of Thrones” menu without wine, and while you can guzzle it straight from the goblet a la Cersei Lannister, winter has been such a watchword throughout the series, why not cozy up with hot mulled wine?
 It has extra alcohol in the form of port, which we imagine Tyrion could get behind.
 Get our Smoking Bishop Mulled Red Wine with Port recipe.

 Game Of Thrones Cabernet at Total Wine